 Contralateral pleural abnormalities are usually secondary to asbestos-related pleural disease rather than to metastatic disease.

 Several biomarkers are selectively elevated in patients with mesothelioma, including soluble mesothelin-related peptides, fibulin-3, and osteopontin.
-Of these biomarkers, the circulating serum mesothelin receptor protein level has been reported to be elevated in 84% of patients with malignant mesothelioma and in 2% of patients with lung cancer.
-Although they are not routinely ...
+Of these biomarkers, the circulating serum mesothelin receptor protein level has been reported to be elevated in 84% of patients with malignant mesothelioma and in 2% of patients with lung ...